dart-archive/sdk/index.md

 export "PATH=$PATH:$HOME/fletch-sdk/bin"
 ~~~

-Test if the Fletch program works; it should print a version number to the
+Test if the Fletch command works; it should print a version number to the
 console:

 ~~~